bcgov/gwa-api/USER-JOURNEY.md

 Find your API in the [API Services Portal Directory](https://api-gov-bc-ca.test.api.gov.bc.ca/devportal/api-discovery)

-It is now ready to receive access requests from the community.
+It is now ready to receive access requests from the community!

 # Production Links